artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 To put it another way, if we didn’t provide a DOD/BBox, whilst the black pixels may compress down to near zero when they are stored on disk, when they’re read back into RAM, the CPU and RAM requirements on the black pixels are no different to those of the coloured pixels.
 Hence why we define a DOD/BBox— to help reduce the load on the computing resources.

-In this case, each sprite has a DOD/BBox that encompasses Shia’s person only and tells the compositing software to ignore all other pixel data within each sprite’s original 1280x720px frame.
+In this case, each sprite has a DOD/BBox that encompasses Shia’s person only and tells the compositing software to ignore all other pixel data within each sprite’s original 1280x720 pixel frame.

 ## LaProfiler